Kodumur

-Kodumur or Kodumuru is a town and assembly constituency in Kurnool District in the state of Andhra Pradesh in India.
+Kodumur or Kodumuru is a village and assembly constituency in Kurnool District in the state of Andhra Pradesh in India.
 The town currently is maintained by Jaradoddi Sudhakar, a member of the Legislative Assembly (MLA) and is under control of the Yuvajana Sramika Rythu YSR Congress Party Former chief ministers Sri Damodaram Sanjeevaiah and Kotla Vijaya Bhaskara Reddy belong to this constituency.
 It comes under the Kurnool Parliamentary constituency and is the only SC reserved assembly constituency under the Kurnool Parliament segment.

 Agriculture is the main source of income for the people of Kodumur, with Cotton, Castor oil seeds, Red gram and vegetables as the main crops.
 Tungabhadra Project Low Level Canal, the Handri-Neeva Sujala Sravanthi project (HNSS) Main Canal, and the Gajuladinne Project (GDP) Canal (renamed the Sanjeevaiah Sagar), are the main irrigation sources.
-A major portion of the area of this mandal (administrative division) is arid.
+A major portion of the area of this mandal is arid.
 Of note, the Kondala Rayudu Temple of Kodumur has a scorpion festival.